Orange Pie Recipe

-If you’re looking to up your pie game this holiday season, chiffon is the way to go.
-The unbaked filling consists of a flavored egg yolk and gelatin base through which meringue or whipped cream is folded.
+If you’re looking to up your pie game this holiday season, this orange pie is the way to go.
+The unbaked filling consists of a flavored egg yolk and gelatin base that thickens the pie the way cornstarch does in a cream pie.

 History of Chiffon Pie